Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

+The ATE $\tau,$ and CATE $\tau(x),$ are partially identified under the $\Gamma$-\cornfield condition~\eqref{eq:cornfield}, so we focus instead on estimating bounds for them.
+This perspective on sensitivity to unobserved confounding traces to \citeauthor{CornfieldHaHaLiShWy59}'s analysis demonstrating that if an unmeasured hormone can explain the observed association between smoking and lung cancer, it would need to increase the probability of smoking by nine-fold (an unrealistic amount)~\cite{CornfieldHaHaLiShWy59}.
 Contemporary medical informatics and epidemiological studies focusing on small effect sizes require a more nuanced approach for estimating the causal effect in the presence of unobserved confounding than the simple one used by \citet{CornfieldHaHaLiShWy59}.
 For example, observational data is often used for post-market drug surveillance, but \citet{bosco2010most} shows that unobserved confounding presents a particularly high risk in these data, motivating the need for sensitivity analysis to contextualize findings. \citet{coloma2012electronic} show that effect sizes are often small, as adverse events for approved drugs are relatively rare.
-Therefore, to draw confident and precise conclusions when there is mild amounts of confounding, it is important that the sensitivity analysis is not overly conservative.
+Therefore, to draw confident and precise conclusions when there is mild confounding, it is important to avoid applying an overly conservative sensitivity analysis.
 Motivated to provide the most precise conclusions possible in the presence of confounding, we seek methods that provide optimal (tight) bounds on the CATE and ATE under the $\Gamma$-\cornfield{} condition~\eqref{eq:cornfield}.